-On arrivinglat a tavern some two or three miles from Huron, a gentleman, in great haste, rode up to the Gen eral and informed him that a marshal from that place was within half a mile of him with orders to arrest him, and directed him to alight and secrete himself immediately.
-The landlord, who was standing by, hearing the conversation, told the gentleman it would be no use to secrete the General, as the marshal would search the premises; but, said he, he had better strip off his great coat and cap-put on an old pea jacket and slouched hat of mine-take an axe in his hand, and fall to chopping a log on the other side of the pile of wood on which the negro is standing, and by all means to keep his back to the house.
-The General had just got fairly to his awkward work, when the marshal rode up at full speed, and without paying the least attention to the chopper on the other side of the pile, entered the ouse, his cou ture fo thing o dightir covered heartec nished and bro to mak Genera propos Earl a priv Erie, v in Ohi Not Scott, remen of min friend states, manœ prese r es from Huron, en eral and inthin half a mile m to alight and o was standing an it would be marshal would better strip off et and slouched to chopping a ch the negro is he house.
-The vork, when the ing the least atile, entered the louse, looked about, and after a few moments close conversalee, to comply light with the gentleman from Huron (Capt.
-Robinson) mounted hese disastrous his horse, and rode off for Bloomingville.
-The General dropand hunted by ned his axe, and immediately directed his course towards Mr. the woods and Bump's Inn at Huron, where he exchanged his pea jacket and derer, he could slouched hat, for his own more comfortable dress, which had Such has been, been sent on.
-Shortly after Mr. Ashley and the other officers riots.
-Tyrants joined, and stated that the marshal from the half-way house n the prostrate arrived a few minutes after the General left; that Mr. Byingimpunity; but ton told the marshal that the General had returned to Mr. Winesist their arbi-ters by a particular byc-road, and be would be likely to find ssful in the at. him there.
+On arrivinglat a tavern some two or three miles from Huron a gentleman, in great haste, rode up to the Gen eral and in formed him that a marshal from that place was within half a mil of him with orders to arrest him, and directed him to alight an by, hearing the conversation, told the gentleman it would b of no use to secrete the General, as the marshal wou in Ohio. search the premises; but, said he, he had better strip a house, looked about, and after a few moments close conversation with the gentleman from Huron (Capt.
+Robinson) mounted his horse, and rode off for Bloomingville.
+The General dropped his axe, and immediately directed his course towards Mr. Bump's Inn at Huron, where he exchanged his pea jacket and slouched hat, for his own more comfortable dress, which had been sent on.
+Shortly after Mr. Ashley and the other officers joined, and stated that the murshal from the half-way house arrived a few minutes after the General left; that Mr. Byington told the marshal that the General had returned to Mr. Winters by a particular bye-road, and he would be likely to find him there.
 Without any more inquiries the marshal directed his course to that place.